DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 </table>

-The last part of my code takes the maximum value from the correlations between each pair of independent variables and creates a new column with that value.
+The last part of my code takes the maximum value, from the correlations between each pair of independent variables, and creates a new column with that value.
 The values which have a maximum independent variable correlation of greater than the `max_threshold` value, which is the default of `0.4` here, are filtered out.

 I commented out the return statement from the function and replaced it with assignment to a new variable.
 This final dataframe is what is returned from the actual function.